Interactively provide translations for a package's messages

 To add translations in your desired language, include the target language:

-in the translate_package(languages = "es")
+in the translate_package(languages = "es") call.

 Usage